tmullarkey/Assignment_2_Fall2022/README.md

-# ENGS 108 Fall 2022 Assignment {NUMBER} Template Repository
+# ENGS 108 Fall 2022 Assignment 2 Template Repository
 Included in this repository is the Assignment 1 notebook.
 It provides a skeleton for your coding assignment so that hopefully concepts are enforced over debugging.
 Although these assignments have been curated throughout the years, this delivery format is experimental, so if anything doesn't work as it should please let the TAs know as soon as possible.

 # Getting Setup